Python3pkg/E200/docs/introduction.rst

 Non-BSA Data
 ^^^^^^^^^^^^

-Non-BSA data is assumed to vary slowly and remain the same over the course of the data set and is taken only once at the beginning of a set.
-This assumption is not tested by the software- it is theoretically possible to record a dataset for hours, and non-BSA values will not update to reflect changing conditions.
-Typical non-BSA data include, for instance:
+:ref:`Non-BSA data <non-bsa-data>` is assumed to vary slowly and remain the same over the course of the data set and is taken only once at the beginning of a set.
+This assumption is not tested by the software- it is theoretically possible to record a dataset for hours, and :ref:`non-BSA <non-bsa-data>` values will not update to reflect changing conditions.
+Typical :ref:`non-BSA data <non-bsa-data>` include, for instance:

 * Magnet power supply current values
 * Etc.